Cluedo: History

-Holed up in his home in Birmingham, England, during air raids on the city during World War II, Anthony E. Pratt, an English musician and factory worker, recalled the murder mystery games played by some of his clients at private music gigs as well as the detective fiction popular at the time, most notably Agatha Christie.
+Holed up in his home in Birmingham, England, during air raids on the city during World War II, Anthony E. Pratt, an English musician and factory worker, recalled the murder mystery games played by some of his clients at private music soirees as well as the detective fiction popular at the time, most notably Agatha Christie.
 In 1944, Pratt applied for a patent of his invention of a murder/mystery-themed game, originally named Murder.

-Shortly thereafter, Pratt and his wife, Elva Pratt (1913–1990), who had helped design the game, presented it to Waddingtons' executive Norman Watson, who immediately purchased it and provided its trademark name of Cluedo (a play on "clue" and "ludo", the Latin word for "I play", as used for the name of "Ludo", a popular board game based on Pachisi).
+Pratt's daughter, Marcia Lewis also credits their neighbour, Geoffrey Bull, the creator of the board game Buccaneer, with planting the idea to make a board game in her father's head.
+Bull also provided an introduction to Waddingtons.
+Pratt and his wife, Elva Pratt (1913–1990), who had helped design the game, presented it to Waddingtons' executive Norman Watson, who immediately purchased it and provided its trademark name of Cluedo (a play on "clue" and "ludo", the Latin word for "I play", as used for the name of "Ludo", a popular board game based on Pachisi).
 The design of the house in the game is reputed to be based on what was the Tudor Close Hotel in Rottingdean, Brighton and Hove, with early editions of the game being titled "Murder at Tudor Close".

 Although the patent was granted in 1947, postwar shortages postponed the game's official United Kingdom launch until 1949.
 It was simultaneously licensed to Parker Brothers in the United States for publication, where it was renamed Clue, as the name "Ludo" was not widely known there, Pachisi-style games having been published under other names and brands, so the play on words would not have been generally understood.

+Pratt sold the international rights for in 1953, but continued to receive UK royalties until the patent expired in 1967.